 - 8 Call-to-Action Tips Getting Real Results for Marketers Right Now

-Reading is a passive, disengaged activity for many people.
+Reading is a passive and disengaged activity for many people.
 Therefore, occasionally prompting your audience to act will increase engagement and clicks.

 - Add a tools page

 Be genuine.
-I dislike publishers who seem disingenuous, for example, an affiliate who recommends two or more hosting companies.
+I dislike publishers who seem disingenuous, for example, an affiliate who recommends two or more hosting companies on the same page.
 Publishers who recommend multiple tools from the same category are likely putting profits before people, which is a practice you should avoid.

 - Add a top bar